asifzubair/cheatsheets/seminars/patrick_R_packages.md

 - code coverage, works with travis

 - cpp file
+  - `Rcpp::compileAttributes()`
   - Rcpp let's you deal with CPP
   - RcppArmadillo calls LAPACK etc packages, it is header only
+  - Rcpp lets you ahve access to the random number generator and math libraries that come with R
+  -